outfitlabs/partner-api-docs/README.md

 ### Step 2: Call the search endpoint

-When your advisor wants to find hotels for a client, call this:
+When your agent wants to find hotels for a client, call this:

 ```javascript
 const response = await fetch('https://api.joinoutfit.com/v1/partner/search', {